gmattedi/SmilesTransformer/README.md

 ## Generating the token alphabet

-The token alphabet can be generated from the ChEMBL training set with
+The token alphabet can be generated from the ChEMBL training set with:

 ```console
 cd SmilesTransformer/tokenizer